53 Important Bible Verses About Evangelism

 And I, brethren, when I came to you, came not with excellency of speech or of wisdom, declaring unto you the testimony of God.
 For I determined not to know any thing among you, save Jesus Christ, and him crucified.

-Paul may come off as an intelligent defender of the gospel, yet, it is encouraging to see that he does not lean on his eloquence or arguments.
-Instead, he relies on presenting the simple message of Christ and Him crucified.
+Paul may come across as an intelligent defender of the gospel, yet it is encouraging to see that he did not lean on his eloquence or arguments.
+Instead, he relied on presenting the simple message of Christ and Him crucified.
+This reminds us that effective evangelism doesn't require impressive speeches — just a faithful presentation of the gospel.

 I have planted, Apollos watered; but God gave the increase.
 So then neither is he that planteth any thing, neither he that watereth; but God that giveth the increase.
 Now he that planteth and he that watereth are one: and every man shall receive his own reward according to his own labour.
 For we are labourers together with God: ye are God's husbandry, ye are God's building.

-Paul was encouraging the church that their role in the harvest was vital whether they get to see the crop or not.
+Paul was encouraging the church that their role in the harvest was vital, whether they got to see the crop or not.
+Some plant seeds, some water, but it is always God who gives the increase.
+This truth should free us from the pressure of feeling like we must "close the deal" in every evangelistic encounter.

 For though I be free from all men, yet have I made myself servant unto all, that I might gain the more.
 And unto the Jews I became as a Jew, that I might gain the Jews; to them that are under the law, as under the law, that I might gain them that are under the law; To them that are without law, as without law, (being not without law to God, but under the law to Christ,) that I might gain them that are without law.
 To the weak became I as weak, that I might gain the weak: I am made all things to all men, that I might by all means save some.
 And this I do for the gospel's sake, that I might be partaker thereof with you.

-Paul shows that he is sensitive to everyone's traditions and experiences and does not wish to insult or confuse them before preaching the gospel.
+Paul shows that he was sensitive to everyone's traditions and experiences and did not wish to insult or confuse them before preaching the gospel.
+This is a masterclass in cultural sensitivity and meeting people where they are — a vital principle for effective evangelism in any era.

 For I will not see you now by the way; but I trust to tarry a while with you, if the Lord permit.
 But I will tarry at Ephesus until Pentecost.
 For a great door and effectual is opened unto me, and there are many adversaries.

-In this passage, Paul shows that the Spirit leads him to grounds that require his evangelism even though he would like otherwise.
+In this passage, Paul shows that the Spirit led him to grounds that required his evangelism, even when he would have preferred otherwise.
+Open doors for the gospel often come with opposition, but that should never deter us from walking through them.

 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.

-To fulfill His plan of the world getting reconciled to Him, God urges the church, His diplomats, to represent Him in foreign territory.
+To fulfill His plan of the world getting reconciled to Him, God urges the church — His ambassadors and diplomats — to represent Him in foreign territory.
+Every believer is an ambassador of Christ in their workplace, neighborhood, and community.

 But contrariwise, when they saw that the gospel of the uncircumcision was committed unto me, as the gospel of the circumcision was unto Peter; (For he that wrought effectually in Peter to the apostleship of the circumcision, the same was mighty in me toward the Gentiles:) And when James, Cephas, and John, who seemed to be pillars, perceived the grace that was given unto me, they gave to me and Barnabas the right hands of fellowship; that we should go unto the heathen, and they unto the circumcision.

-The early church was faced with this problem: Peter felt called to minister to the Jews and found it hard to reconcile to Paul's calling to minister to the Gentiles.
-This example shows that God may contact us to specific work that may not be universal to others.
+The early church was faced with this challenge: Peter felt called to minister to the Jews and found it hard to reconcile with Paul's calling to minister to the Gentiles.
+This example shows that God may call us to specific work that may not be universal to others.
+Every evangelistic calling is valid and valuable.

 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.